hashicorp/nomad/website/source/guides/advanced-scheduling/advanced-scheduling.html.md

 - Expressing preference for a certain class of nodes for a specific application via the [affinity stanza][affinity-stanza].

-- Spreading allocations across a datacenter or rack with the [spread stanza][spread-stanza].
+- Spreading allocations across a datacenter, rack or any other node attribute or metadata with the [spread stanza][spread-stanza].

 Please refer to the guides below for using affinity and spread in Nomad 0.9.